morbos/STM32/README.md

 443 - is the # of the part in that line
 CC - helps to clarify the package used.

-So here we have currently two subdirs:
+So here we have three subdirs:

-L & F
+L & F & WB

 F handles the first generation STM32 parts.
 Not too much here other than some work I do on the BluePill STM32F103C8 its in STM32/F/F103.

-Look for a new dir WB to appear March 2019 or so.
+WB is the new Bluetooth controller.